 Jenny is an accredited coach, Clore Fellow 2007-2009 and AIM (Association of Independent Museums) Fellow 2018.

 Ange is too busy holding Revoluton Arts together to write her profile :)

 Small but mighty, Imrana is our grassroots ‘artivist’.
 She says: “My aim is to enable self-empowerment through meaningful arts engagement and the focus of my work is to provide a platform for creatives who are underrepresented and traditionally denied access to the arts”.

 Imrana’s passion for educating young people led her to teaching.
-Having moved into the arts she continues to inspire young people and now works as a freelance Creative Producer in addition to her work for Revoluton.
+Having moved into the arts she continues to inspire young people through her work for Revoluton.

 Imrana moved to Luton in 2006 and says of the town: “I am proud to call it my home.
 I believe the town has a lot of potential and I am very passionate about challenging sensationalist media headlines by celebrating all the amazing things Luton has to offer.”